fraatta/Virgo_DA_/README.md

 # Virgo_DA_
-In this repository there are the most important functions used during the laboratory experience
+In this repository there are the most important functions written and used during the laboratory experience Virgo_DA.